The Channel Islands by bike: Jersey, Guernsey and Sark

 Day 1: Crossing to Jersey and West Coast Circuit (42 km / + 625 m)

-Embark in Saint-Malo early in the morning.
-Upon arrival, your luggage will be taken care of and transferred directly to your hotel.
+Embark in Saint-Malo early in the morning to join Jersey.
+Upon arrival, you are transferred directly to your hotel.
 Hop on your bike to pedal along the immense bay of Saint-Ouen, framed by the Corbière headland and the Groznez cliffs.
 The coastline is dotted with fortifications dating from the Second World War.
-Overnight in Saint-Hélier.

 Day 2: Jersey North Coast Loop (37 km / + 620 m)